If your hosting providers doesn’t support a scripted install then you can install WordPress manually.

 This prefix can be change in the wpconfig.php file.

-It is possible and quite common to support multiple WordPress installs by using a different prefix for each install.
+It is possible and quite common in a test environment to support multiple WordPress installs by using a different prefix for each install.

 So for example: